MJAuvo/Cyber_Security_Base_II_Advanced_Topics_MOOC/README.md

 # Cyber Security Base IV Advanced Topics (MOOC)
-This repo contains source code for programming exercises that are included in the 4<sup>th</sup> part of *Cyber Security Base* course organized by University of Helsinki, Department of Computer Science.
+This repo contains source code for programming exercises that are included in the 4<sup>th</sup> part of **Cyber Security Base 2025** course organized by University of Helsinki, Department of Computer Science.
+The course was held between Autumn 2025 and Spring 2026.